Chhatarpur Temple: The complex

 The entire temple complex is spread over 60 acre and has over 20 small and large temples divided into three different complexes.
 The main deity of the temple is Goddess Katyayani, who is part of Navadurga, the nine forms of Hindu goddess Durga or Shakti, worshipped during the Navratri celebrations.

-A side shrine within the main temple houses a shrine of Goddess Katyayani (Durga), which opens only during the bi-annual Navratri season, when thousands of people throng the premises for darshan.
+A side shrine within the main temple houses a shrine of Katyayani (Durga), which opens only during the bi-annual Navratri season, when thousands of people throng the premises for darshan.
 One nearby room has been made as living room with tables and chairs made in silver, and another regarded as the Shayan Kaksha (bedroom), where a bed, dressing table and table are carved in silver.
 This shrine opens to a large satsang or prayer hall, where religious discourses and bhajans, (religious songs) are held.
 At the entrance to the main temple stands an old tree, where devotees tie holy threads for wish fulfillment.
 Another shrine of Durga is open to devotees morning to evening, it lies above the shrines dedicated to Radha Krishna, and Ganesh.

-Apart from this, the complex also has other temples dedicated to Rama, Ganesha and Shiva.
-The temples have been built in both South and North Indian style of temple architecture.